extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/install.rst

 The DC Fabric Automation Suite installs on top of |bwc|.
 It adds an inventory & topology service, and DC Fabric automation packs containing actions and workflows to simplify Data Center Fabric management.
 It also includes the ``bwc dcf`` CLI, and Zero Touch Provisioning scripts for integration with :doc:`ZTP <ztp_reference>`.
 This suite uses components of the :doc:`../essentials/overview` suite.
-If the Network Essentials suite is not currently installed it will be automatically installed during DC Fabric suite installation.
+If the Network Essentials Automation Suite is not currently installed, it will automatically be installed during DC Fabric Automation Suite installation.

 1. Install |bwc|
 ~~~~~~~~~~~~~~~~

 To install |bwc|, follow the detailed installation instructions for your Linux flavor.
 It will walk you through installing and configuring StackStorm first, and upgrade it
-to |bwc| with the license key you received when registering for evaluation or
+to |bwc| with the license key you received when registering for evaluation or when
 purchasing.
 This last step will also set up the |bwc| repository on your box.

 * :doc:`/install/deb`